intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

     - Deploys an instance of Prometheus exporter which collects metrics from the Intel® FPGA PAC N3000 card

 # Changes to Existing Features

+***v2.0.2***
+- Added webhook that converts existing SriovFecClusterConfigs with `nodes` field to SriovFecClusterConfig with `nodeSelector` and `acceleratorSelectors`
+- Added webhook that prohibits creation of  SriovFecClusterConfig with `nodes` field.
+- Daemon's reconciliation process trigger has been adjusted to cover multi-reboot scenarios

 ***v2.0.1***
 - Daemon reconcile loop has been redesigned